-Specialising in high integrity, structural cast steel products for demanding mining applications, the foundry produces bucket lips for excavators, rope shovels and wheel loaders, along with dragline buckets, G.E.T & rigging components.
-Casting solutions are also offered across a broad range of industries including Power Generation, Oil & Gas, Recycling Industry, Sugar, Heavy Transport and Cement.
+Specializing in high integrity, structural cast steel products for demanding mining applications, the foundry produces bucket lips for excavators, rope shovels, and wheel loaders, along with dragline buckets, GET & rigging components.
+Casting solutions are also offered across a broad range of industries including Power Generation, Oil & Gas, Recycling Industry, Sugar, Heavy Transport, and Cement.

 After implementing MAGMASOFT® (including MAGMAsteel, MAGMAstress, MAGMAstress HT) into the Foundry design process, CR saw a reduction of casting defects and subsequent repair work.